 We will leverage recent research, identifying challenges and exploring the issue from a wide range of perspectives.
 You will have the opportunity to join us in our opening fishbowl debate, as well as work in groups to co-define ideal futures and come to consensus over creative solutions for the policy interventions we need to get us there.

 MICHELE CECCHINI, Senior Health Economist, Organisation for Economic Co-operation and Development (OECD)

 ABD TAHRANI, NIHR Clinician Scientist, University of Birmingham

-PILAR AGUAR FERNANDEZ, Head Of Unit Innovative tools, technologies and concepts in health research, Directorate-General for Research and Innovation (DG RTD), European Commission
+SASA JENKO, Head of Sector Public Health Research, Directorate-General for Research and Innovation (DG RTD), European Commission

 SUSANNA LEHTINEN-JACKS, Co-Chair of the EASO Public Health Task Force, European Association for the Study of Obesity (EASO) & Lecturer in Health Sciences, Tampere University, Finland

 ANNE-SOPHIE JOLY, Patient Advocate, European Coalition for People Living with Obesity (ECPO)

 MARTIN PRAZNY, Member, International Diabetes Federation (IDF Europe)